Using generative AI tools

 Current guidelines for AI in exams

 In general, it is not permitted for students to use GenAI as an aid in exams at CBS, unless it is explicitly stated in the exam regulations of the course.
-The exception is students that work on their bachelor projects, master’s theses, and final projects (HD/executive programmes).
+The exception is students that work on their bachelor projects, master’s theses, and final projects (executive programmes).
 They will be allowed to use generative AI in these specific projects.
-This takes effect for students handing in their project/thesis after February 1st, 2024.
+This took effect for students handing in their project/thesis after February 1st, 2024.
 You can read the guidelines for supervisors and students regarding bachelor’s projects, master’s theses, and final projects here.

-There is currently no software that can show with high certainty whether all or part of a written assignment has been written with the use of GenAI.
+There is currently no software that can show with certainty whether all or part of a written assignment has been written with the use of AI.
 If assessors suspect that all or parts of an exam assignment was not written by the student, this must be reported as suspicion of exam cheating.

 You can test your exam cases or questions to see how AI will answer them.
 You can do that through CBS’ license to Copilot.
 The reason we can use Copilot is that Microsoft neither stores the data nor uses it to train their AI models.
-You can read more about it here.
+You can read more about Copilot here.

 Going forward